 But the same information can be used to set up data catalogs, monitoring systems, evaluation systems, and more.
 This is currently not implemented fully, but I have tested the theory by adding a model register to the model.
 Therefore making it possible to spin up pre-processing-, inference-, data catalogs- servers by providing a repository definition.

-Example of the Titanic dataset shown in Aligned UI The image above shows an example of Aligned UI, which describes all models, features, their dependencies and data sources.
+The image above shows an example of Aligned UI, which describes all models, features, their dependencies and data sources.
 It is also possible to generate a description of the data distribution if wanted.

 The future